Joseph-Hirsh/orientx/README.md

 # OrientX

 *Note: This project is nascent.
 It lacks sufficient printing/logging, error handling, documentation, unit tests, and config files for constants.
-One can also imagine numerous feature and user-experience updates.*
+One can also imagine numerous feature and user-experience updates.
+Further, it requires a fast Internet connection to work properly.*

 ## Project Overview
 OrientX is a Python-based tool designed to classify x.com posts.
 Though initially developed to support a study on input-oriented and output-oriented rhetorical modes in populist social media posts, it can serve as an analytical tool for numerous other purposes that demand efficient and free x.com scraping, parsing, classification, and analyses.